 - Bacterial contamination of a blood component is a rare but severe and sometimes fatal cause of transfusion reactions.

 - Acute onset of hypertension or hypotension, rigors and collapse rapidly follows the transfusion.

-- Three UK cases of bacterial contamination of blood products during 2008-2009 were confirmed by SHOT.
+- No UK cases of bacterial contamination of blood products were confirmed by SHOT in 2020.